wavesoft/voluto/tools/cvmfs_publisher/README.md

 img/        index.html  src/
 ```

-Also we assume that you already have generated an SSH keypair for logging into our example repository manager in `cvmfs.example.com`, for the user `user`.
+Also we assume that you already have generated an SSH keypair for logging into our example release manager in `cvmfs.example.com`, for the user `user`.
 To upload that files to the cvmfs repository, use:

 ```shell
 ~$ tar -zc * | ssh -i id_rsa user@cvmfs.example.com cvmfs_publisher.sh publish test_project 2 --activate